Chanchal-D/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 ### Building a Meta Prompting System

  If you have ever built an AI application using Large Language Models (LLMs), you know the importance of designing a robust system prompt or system message.
-These prompts establish the meta rules, instructions, and guidelines for how the LLM will interact with the user and data.
+These prompts establish the metarules, instructions, and guidelines for how the LLM will interact with the user and data.

 For AI Agents, the system prompt is even more important as the AI Agents will need highly specific instructions to complete the tasks we have designed for them.

-To create scalable system prompts, we can use a meta prompting system for building one or more agents in our application:
+To create scalable system prompts, we can use a meta-prompting system for building one or more agents in our application:

 ![Building a Meta Prompting System](./images/building-a-metaprompting-system.png)